Pay off mortgage early vs invest the difference

 • Liquidity.
 Money in a brokerage is accessible.
 Money in your house is not (HELOCs help but cost).
 If you lose your job, $100k in an index fund is a safety net; $100k of extra equity is paperwork.

 • Tax-advantaged space.
 If your extra cash could fill a 401(k) match or Roth IRA, do that first.
-The match is a 100% return.
+The match is an instant 50–100% return.

 • Sleep.
 Some people emotionally cannot stand carrying a mortgage.
 The peace of mind has value, even if the spreadsheet says otherwise.